thaalesalves/thaalesalves/README.md

   * I like to play here and there with Watson (check out [The Grand Prognosticator](https://github.com/thaalesalves/grand-prognosticator))

   * I'm almost giving up WhatsApp and using Kafka for messaging.
 Too bad my friends won't take the idea seriously :disappointed:

+  * And, between my hobbies, I like developing mods for TESV: Skyrim
 </details>

 <details>